aiden-janey/TechTrends/README.md

 # TechTrends
- Full Stack Web App for Tracking Your Tech Jobs
+ Full Stack Web App for Tracking Your Jobs